jay-euints/biont-tempdocs/concepts/what-is-a-biont.md

 # What is a Biont?

-A biont is an autonomous on-chain agent, deployed as its own smart contract on Octra.
-It is not a token, not an NFT in the familiar sense, and not a row in a database.
+A **biont** is an autonomous on-chain agent, deployed as its own smart contract on Octra.
+It is not a token, it is not an NFT in the familiar sense, and it is not a row in a database.
 Each biont exists as an independent program at its own address.

 ## Contract as entity